sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-26_the-gaze-of-indra.md

 +++
-title = "The gaze ofxa0indra"
+title = "The gaze of indra"

 +++
 || sahasrAkShA dhiyaspatI ||